garris/BackstopJS/README.md

 #### selectorExpansion

-If you want BackstopJS to find and take screenshots of _all_ matching selector instances then there is a handy switch for that...
+If you want BackstopJS to find and take screenshots of _all_ matching selector instances then there is a handy switch for that.
+Set `selectorExpansion` to `true` like so...
 ```
 scenarios: [
   {